belcour/blog/_posts/2016-08-25-siggraph-course-part1.markdown

       <canvas id="fourier-transform-01-rec" width="128px" height="128px" style="position:absolute;background-color:#FFF;z-index:0;"></canvas>
       <svg id="fourier-transform-01-svg" width="600px" height="300px" style="position:relative;z-index:3;"></svg>
       </div><br />
-      <div class="caption"><em>The Fourier transform of a signal describes its content with respect to variations and not positions.
+      <div class="caption">The Fourier transform of a signal describes its content with respect to variations and not positions.
 A fourier spectrum restricted to the center of the Fourier domain smooth.
 As we incorporate more elements far away from the center, the image becomes sharper.
-Move over areas to remove frequency content above a level.</em></div>
+Move over areas to remove frequency content above a level.</div>
 </center>
 <script type="text/javascript" >
 setData("fft01", "img-url", "data/images/lena.jpg");